-The amount of net loss on operations to be carried forward shall be determined in accordance with the provisions of Section 1124 of the Internal Revenue Code of Puerto Rico, except that in addition to the exceptions, additions and limitations provided in this section, the loss shall be adjusted by income from eligible activities under subsection (j) of Section 2 of this Act.
-Section 1033.14 is the equivalent section in the 2011 Code, as amended.
+The amount of net loss on operations to be carried forward shall be determined in accordance with the provisions of Section 1033.14 of the Code, except that in addition to the exceptions, additions and limitations provided in this section, the loss shall be adjusted by income from eligible activities under subsection (j) of Section 2 of this Act.

 Line 8 - Enter the amount of the deduction for the purchase of products manufactured in Puerto Rico equal to 15% of the purchases of such products, reduced by the average of the purchases of such products made during the year 2000.
 This deduction is granted only for the purchases of products that had been manufactured by businesses not related with the exempt business.
-For purposes of the previous calculation, such purchases to non related businesses will be excluded from the total purchases of products manufactured in Puerto Rico realized by the exempt business.
+For purposes of the previous calculation, such purchases to non related businesses will be excluded from the total purchases of products manufactured in Puerto Rico made by the exempt business.